Skip to main content

 Waste Storage

-The first phase to manage solid waste is at home level.
+The first phase to manage solid waste is at the home level.
 It requires temporary storage of refuse on the premises.
-The individual household or businessman has responsibility for onsite storage of solid waste.
-For individual homes, industries, and other commercial centers, proper on-site storage of solid waste is the beginning of proper disposal, because unkept solid waste or simple dumps are sources of nuisance, flies, smells and other hazards.
+The individual household or businessman has responsibility for the onsite storage of solid waste.
+For individual homes, industries, and other commercial centers, proper on-site storage of solid waste is the beginning of proper disposal, because unkept solid waste or simple dumps are sources of nuisance, flies, smells, and other hazards.

 Collection